kneufeld/consolemd/README.md

 `consolemd` uses `native` by default but `monokai` is also very nice.

+## Your terminal

+iTerm2 under OSX is great and nicely supports true color.
+Urxvt under Linux only pretends to be true color and doesn't do it very well.

+If you have strange color issues then running with `--no-true-color` should be the first thing you try.
+If that fixes your problem then make sure to add `CONSOLEMD_TRUECOL=0` to your `.bashrc`.

+See this [gist](https://gist.github.com/XVilka/8346728) for more info.

 ## Why not just use pygments?

 Because pygments highlights the markdown but doesn't strip out